wp-slimstat/wp-slimstat/readme.txt

 * Javascript-based tracking functionality (a-la Google Analytics), that plays nicely with W3 Total Cache & co.
 * Antiflood monitor and database monitor

+= 2.8.4 =
+* Fixed: SQL deadlock when tracking a new pageview (thank you Wordpressian.com)
+* Fixed: SQL bug in WP SlimStat Dashboard
+* Fixed: Custom Report demo was not using the new API (thank you [MongooseDoom](http://wordpress.org/support/topic/custom-report-demo-out-of-date))
+* Fixed: Javascript tracker compatibility with older versions of Internet Explorer (thank you [Ov3rfly](http://wordpress.org/support/topic/javascript-error-object-does-not-support-with-ie7ie6))
+* Updated: New UNIQUE indexes are now used on lookup tables

 = 2.8.3 =
 * Added: more browsers' icons; if your favorite browser's icon is missing, let me know and I'll add it
 * Added: got locked out of the settings page?
 We got a solution for that (see the FAQs)